Nickelmann History, Family Crest & Coats of Arms

 Early Notables of the Nickelmann family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Nickelmann Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Nickelmann family to the New World and Oceana
+Migration of the Nickelmann family

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Nickelmann or a variant listed above: Johanna Nicholls, who arrived in Maryland in 1737; Johannes Nicol, who arrived in Philadelphia in 1739; Johan Nickel, who came to Philadelphia in 1739.